Bitao2/CSCI2230-final-project/README.md

 - glad and glfw

 All dependencies are self-served, so one would only needs to use this repo and run the code.

+we have two results branches, because we create two different caustic rays, result-1 prefer to include ever-features, result-2 prefer to show a different caustic rays